ContractsCounsel Logo

 • Either party has recourse if the other violates the sales agreement.

-Which Terms Should a Sales Agreement Include?
+Essential Terms to be Included in a Sales Agreement

 Although a sales agreement can have customized sections, it should typically include the following terms: